We spent more than 35 hours researching and researching to determine seven of the best USB flash drives on the market

 Award: Best for Keychains

-WHY WE LIKE IT: This flash drive is a little pricier than the other SanDisk flash drives we tested from this brand.
-However, it is nearly 10x faster than your average USB 2.0 devices, while still retaining the security features of the other SanDisk products that we tested.
+WHY WE LIKE IT: This flash drive is a little pricier than the other SanDisk flash drives we researched from this brand.
+However, it is nearly 10x faster than your average USB 2.0 devices, while still retaining the security features of the other SanDisk products that we researched.